operas-eu/metrics_portal/docs/metrics-docs/widget.en-GB.md

 All classes within the widget are prefixed with `mw__` to avoid any style conflicts.

-ℹ️ Similar to the JavaScript code, you can also use either `latest` to always use the latest version of the widget’s CSS, or provide a specific version instead.
+🛈 Similar to the JavaScript code, you can also use either `latest` to always use the latest version of the widget’s CSS, or provide a specific version instead.

 ## Versioning